Apr 17, 2018

 By Michael Mozdy

 A typical day in the life of a CT scanner at the hospital is a busy one: 20 chest scans, 35 head, spine and neck scans, 2-3 cardiac scans, 20 abdomen scans, 10 angiograms and 2-3 interventional radiology procedures.
-Many of these originate from the emergency department, but patients come from all across the hospital, inpatient and outpatient.
+Many of these are ordered from the emergency department, but patients come from all across the hospital, both inpatient and outpatient areas.

 “CT is the workhorse for emergency medicine,” acknowledges Saeed Matinkhah, CT Manager for the health system.